mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

 ![Seeing the type of the expression under the cursor](/assets/posts/images/vim-haskell.png){: .center-image .img-responsive }

-As you can see in the screenshot, it gives you not just the declared type but also the infered type for the current context.
+As you can see in the screenshot, it gives you not just the declared type but also the inferred type for the current context.

 To also get linting, you'll need to change to `true` the `hlintOn` setting which in the example configuration is set to `false`.
 So, in vim do `:CocConfig`, which